 If you’re female I would put your time into online dating in your home country.
 Having said that you absolutely can use apps like tinder and happn when travelling alone and they work – but this is definitely shall we say more in the fling territory as a general rule.
 However, there is no reason you couldn’t specify what you were after and to be honest this is possibly your best option.

 I have a lot of friends or people I have met who met someone when travelling.
 Personally, it has only ever happened to me once and it happened after the trip!
 But I think I must be a bit of a jinx – so don’t go on a trip with me!

 The best chance – male and female – I think is to go on an activity based organized trip.
 If you are a female and like being on a bike then a cycling trip is a great way to meet men in lycra – although some may come with their wives!
 Locations like Cuba and Vietnam after often good ones for solo travel – as I said that touch more exotic has a lot of appeal for those travelling alone.
 Climbing a mountain is always a good option – when I did Kilimanjaro I think of the 18 of us there were only 2 couples.
 Anything where it is more difficult to find someone who would want to do the same activity at the same time is good for travelling alone.

-Of course, a lot of “older” single people are coming out of potentially long term relationships so are often re-examining their lives and thus are taking more risks and having more adventures – or looking for something physical to succeed at to buck up a vulnerable self-esteem!
+Of course, a lot of “older” single people are coming out of potentially long-term relationships so are often re-examining their lives and thus are taking more risks and having more adventures – or looking for something physical to succeed at to buck up a vulnerable self-esteem!

-Travelling Alone – What do I do about dinner?
+The Lone Traveller – What do I do about dinner?